 On October 31, 2013, the four-and-a-half-ton lantern room was hoisted off the lighthouse and barged to Sag Harbor Yacht Yard, where it will be restored.
 This work is the first phase in a planned restoration of Cedar Island Lighthouse, which one day may become a bed and breakfast.

 Located on Cedar Point, at the end of a mile-and-a-half peninsula, found in

 Cedar Point County Park.
 The park is located roughly four miles

 northeast of Sag Harbor.
 After entering the park, continue on the main road until you see the snack bar on your left.
-From the bluff behind the snack bar, you can see the lighthouse at the end of the peninsula.
+From the bluff behind the snack bar, you can see Cedar Island Lighthouse at the end of the peninsula.
 (It's a good idea

 to visually "spot" the lighthouse before hitting the hiking

 trail -- so you know where you are going!)
 The trail to the lighthouse starts a few hundred yards beyond the snack bar.
 The best route is along the beach on the wet sand and dried shells.